dustinbroussard/CadencePlayer/AUDIT.md

   - Good: `contextIsolation: true`, `nodeIntegration: false`, `webSecurity: true`, blocked navigation and `window.open`.
   - Acceptable risk: Renderer builds DOM using `textContent` for user-derived labels (e.g., presets, queue names), avoiding XSS; continue to avoid `innerHTML` for untrusted inputs.
   - Enabled: `sandbox: true` in `BrowserWindow.webPreferences` to further isolate the renderer.
 Preload remains the single IPC bridge and continues to function via `contextBridge` + `ipcRenderer`.
-  - Optional: Consider CSP in `index.html` for additional defense-in-depth.
+  - CSP is enabled in `index.html`; review allowances if new external resources are introduced.

 - Code quality and correctness
   - ESLint: passes (`npm run lint`).